deployment-academy/deployment-academy.github.io/content/posts/k8s-ops/cluster-api.md

   > "$CLUSTER_NAME".yaml
 ```

 Inspect the YAML file created.
 This YAML contains the specification for the GCP infrastructure that will be created.
-You apply this to the Management Cluster and the CAPI controllers deployed to it will take care of the infrastructure provisioning.
+You apply this to the Management Cluster and the CAPI and CAPG controllers deployed to it will take care of the infrastructure provisioning.

 In a production environment, you'll adjust and version control this file with all of your specific requirements.

 Apply it.

 ```shell
 kubectl apply -f "$CLUSTER_NAME".yaml